 Joseph Black Building

-Our research group, in collaboration with many other colleagues, uses a combination of field measurements, laboratory experiments and modelling to investigate some of the fluxes and chemical processes that occur within the lower atmosphere and the impacts of these on the terrestrial environment and on human health.
-Current areas of research, most in collaboration, include:
+Our research group, in collaboration with many other colleagues, uses a combination of field measurements and modelling to investigate atmospheric composition, surface-atmosphere fluxes, and air pollution, and the impacts of these on the terrestrial environment and on human health.
+Current areas of research include:

-- Particulate matter and NO2 measurement method validation and intercomparison, and the modelling of small-scale spatial and temporal variations in urban air pollution for estimating human exposure
+- Airborne particulate matter and NO2 measurement method validation and inter-comparison, and the measurement and modelling of small-scale spatial and temporal variations in urban air pollution for estimating human exposure;

-- High resolution modelling of atmospheric chemistry, with particular focus on ozone and particulate matter, to understand current and potential future impacts on the atmosphere and on human exposure and health burdens;
+- High-resolution modelling of atmospheric chemistry, with particular focus on ozone and particulate matter, to understand current and potential future impacts on the atmosphere and on human exposure and health burdens;

-- Measurement of the magnitude and controlling factors on methyl chloride and methyl bromide emission fluxes from terrestrial systems such as salt marshes, woodlands and leaf litter, and bioenergy crops
+- Measurement of the concentrations and surface fluxes of volatile organic compounds (including methyl halides) from terrestrial systems such as wetlands, salt marshes, woodlands and bioenergy crops;